hanabi1224/Programming-Language-Benchmarks/README.md

 # LICENSES

-Code of problem implementation from [The Computer Language Benchmarks Game](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/) is under their [Revised BSD](https://benchmarksgame-team.pages.debian.net/benchmarksgame/license.html)
+Code of problem implementations from [The Computer Language Benchmarks Game](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/) is under their [Revised BSD](https://benchmarksgame-team.pages.debian.net/benchmarksgame/license.html).
+Here the code may be modifed and/or run with different input.

 Other code in this repo is under MIT.